walliswizard/PiZeroISSTrackerGadget/README.md

 **Python Packages**

-You'll need to install a number of python packages using "pip":
+You'll need to install a number of python packages using "pip", so ensure that's installed:

 _sudo apt install python3-pip_